 My article on “selfish isolation” explored how we can drive some good from this downtime – from surges in creativity to the rare chance to spend time alone in self-reflection.

 But I don’t wish to pretend it’s all a rosy picture of indulgences and painting sessions.
-For many, these times are extremely challenging – not only in terms of health anxiety, financial and employment uncertainty, but many of us are being affected by the constant worry in the back of our mind in some peculiar ways.
-Some of which – you may not have even realised were due to this suppressed trauma response activated from the crisis.
+For many, these times are extremely challenging – not only in terms of health anxiety, and financial and employment uncertainty, but many of us are being affected by the constant worry in the back of our mind in some peculiar ways.
+Some of which – you may not have even realized were due to this suppressed trauma response activated from the crisis.

 So in the hope of all feeling a little less alone and like we are losing our sanity in all this, here’s a rundown of some psychological and physical reactions you may now be experiencing and why:

 If you seem to be constantly on edge these days, always with a seemingly urgent task at the front of your mind – whether it’s to do your laundry, tidy your room, or answer that text message – there may be a logical reason behind your sudden haste to carry out tasks that in reality – can probably wait.
 Are you suddenly feeling compelled to alphabetize your bookshelf?
 Or wake up at 5am and feel some great hurry to make an inventory of your kitchen cupboards?

 Your body can sense that there is some sort of emergency and naturally kicks into overdrive.
 But since most of us can do little more than wait out the crisis at home, many of us obsess over trivial tasks in order to satisfy this urge to take action.